Content Type: Gaming News

 It’s just the reality of our current and potentially permanent video game limitations.
 TTRPGs involve Game Masters and they often involve Player Parties with more than one player.
 With the human brain presiding over the world, events, and characters that are generated in the moment in response to the player actions, there are no precise scripted events.

-Video games can’t scrap that script, they can’t completely alter the story to match your exploding creativity.
+Video games can’t scrap that script, since they can’t completely alter the story to match your exploding creativity.
 Certain events simply have to occur in order for the game to progress, even if the developers allow you to skip certain quests.
-Dialogs can’t be freeform while still retaining their strain of logic: you will be faced with multiple choice, even if the resulting outcomes are quite numerous.
+Dialogs can’t be freeform while still retaining their strain of logic: you will be faced with multiple choice format even if the resulting outcomes are numerous.

 Even Cyberpunk 2077, 8 years in development and with one of the most talented game development teams behind it, can’t break these limitations.